mehulagg/gitlab/doc/user/project/integrations/jira_server_configuration.md

    ![Jira user management link](img/jira_user_management_link.png)

-1. The next step is to create a new user (e.g., `gitlab`) who has write access to projects in Jira.
+1. The next step is to create a new user (for example, `gitlab`) who has write access to projects in Jira.
 Enter the user's name and a _valid_ e-mail address since Jira sends a verification e-mail to set up the password.